mavagoncalves/Piggy-SustainableProg/README.md

    - Press **h** to hold and add your round score to your total.
    - If you roll a 1, you lose your round score and your turn ends.
 3. The first player to reach 100 points wins.
-4. You can access the hidden cheat menu by typing `cheats` during your turn.
+4. You can access the hidden cheat menu by typing `hidden` during your turn.

 ---